Staff & Volunteers

 Beverley Cook

-Bev serves as CEO, Programme Lead, and Designated Safeguarding Officer for Huckleberries, bringing a wealth of expertise to her role.
+Bev serves as the CEO, Designated Safeguarding Officer, and Learning Guide, bringing a wealth of expertise to her role.
 She is an accredited Nurture Practitioner through NurtureUK, Youth Mindfulness Practitioner, and a dedicated environmentalist.

 Bev is an eternal optimist and a strategic, systems thinker, who believes in the power of collaboration, hard work, and staying true to one’s values, to achieve great things.
-She spent 25 years in the environment sector leading sustainability programmes on complex construction projects, such as Heathrow’s Terminal 5, and working with Boards across the sector to define and deliver sustainabilty Strategy.
+She spent 25 years in the environment sector leading sustainability programmes on complex construction projects, such as Heathrow’s Terminal 5, and working with Boards across the sector to define and implement sustainability Strategy.

-As a parent to three children and a school governor for 13 years, Bev holds a deep understanding of the escalating mental health crisis facing young people, recognising the role that education and social systems play.
-She believes that “young people don’t need fixing, its their environment that needs to change, and the way we hold space for them so they can be their amazing authentic selves – this is what we set out to achieve at Huckleberries”.
+As a parent to three young adults and a school governor for 13 years, Bev holds a deep understanding of the escalating mental health crisis facing young people, recognising the role that education and social systems play.
+She believes “young people don’t need fixing, it’s their environment that needs to change, and the way we hold space for them so they can be their amazing authentic selves – this is what we set out to achieve at Huckleberries”.

-Through her passion to improve outcomes for children and her love of all things outdoors, Bev founded Huckleberries Nurture Farm in her back garden in 2019 as a Community Interest Company.
+Through her passion to improve outcomes for children, provide an alternative to the educational system, that is failing too many young people, and her love of all things outdoors, Bev founded Huckleberries Nurture Farm in her back garden in 2019 as a Community Interest Company.
 During 2020 she developed the new site in Elstead with family and friends, which opened in June 2020.
-In 2024, the Charity ‘Huckleberries’ was registered and all operations transitioned from the CIC to be delivered wholly by the charity in January 2025.
+In 2024, Huckleberries was registered as a Charity, and all operations transitioned from the CIC to be delivered wholly by the charity in January 2025.

 Leia Bosley